Traffic controller accreditation scheme

 - are not an individual (organisations are not eligible to apply for traffic controller accreditation).

 Complete the Traffic Controller Accreditation Application form (F4115) and lodge the application at a transport and motoring service centre and pay the appropriate fee.

 It is recommended that you attend the closest centre to your residential address.

 You will be required to present evidence of identity documentation when you attend the customer service centre to lodge your application.

 Who provides traffic controller training?

-For a list of the Registered Training Organisations that have approval to deliver these courses, view the Approved Traffic Controller Training Providers list.
+For a list of the Registered Training Organisations that have approval to deliver this course, view the Approved Traffic Controller Training Providers list.

-For any questions about the courses please contact Technical Training Solutions, Department of Transport and Main Roads phone 07 3066 8672.z
+For any questions about the course please contact Technical Training Solutions, Department of Transport and Main Roads phone 07 3066 8672.

 What if I am currently an interstate traffic controller?